isomorphisms/economics/miscellany.md

 #### "tail risk" and "short-term profits"

-long term profits don't exist. neither do tails when you're collecting premium.
-Unless the trader knows intuitively that the good times can't last or that it's a very risky move. (buying HY)
+long term profits don’t exist. neither do tails when you’re collecting premium.
+Unless the trader knows intuitively that the good times can’t last or that it’s a very risky move. (buying HY)

-But let's say you run a composite strategy whose tenth portfolio moments are not obvious.
+But let’s say you run a composite strategy whose tenth portfolio moments are not obvious.

 How does Blair Hull know if his assessment of his strategy is sane?
 Looks at the statistics. [link]